Bouchedakh-Firas/AWS-Terraform-Modules/README.md

 # AWS-Terraform-Modules

-repo that contains AWS modules using terraform
+repo that contains aws modules using terraform